Tom Hollander

-He began his career in theatre, winning the Ian Charleson Award in 1992 for his performance as Witwoud in The Way of the World at the Lyric Hammersmith Theatre.
-He made his Broadway debut in David Hare's The Judas Kiss in 1998.
-He appeared as Henry Carr in a revival of Tom Stoppard's play Travesties, earning nominations for the Olivier Award for Best Actor and Tony Award for Best Actor in a Play.
+Thomas Anthony Hollander (/ˈhɒləndər/; born 25 August 1967) is an English actor.
+He trained with National Youth Theatre and won the Ian Charleson Award in 1992 for his performance as Witwoud in The Way of the World.
+He made his Broadway debut in the David Hare play The Judas Kiss in 1998.
+His performance as Henry Carr in a revival of the Tom Stoppard play Travesties earned nominations for both the Olivier Award and Tony Award.

-Hollander gained attention for portraying Mr. Collins in Joe Wright's Pride & Prejudice (2005) and as Lord Cutler Beckett in the Pirates of the Caribbean franchise.
-Other film roles include in Gosford Park (2001), Elizabeth: The Golden Age (2007), Valkyrie (2008), In the Loop (2009), Hanna (2011), About Time (2013), The Invisible Woman (2013), Mission: Impossible – Rogue Nation (2015), and Bohemian Rhapsody (2018).
+Hollander gained attention portraying Mr. Collins in the 2005 Joe Wright film Pride & Prejudice, and as Lord Cutler Beckett in the Pirates of the Caribbean franchise.
+Other film roles include Gosford Park (2001), Elizabeth: The Golden Age (2007), Valkyrie (2008), In the Loop (2009), Hanna (2011), About Time (2013), The Invisible Woman (2013), Mission: Impossible – Rogue Nation (2015), and Bohemian Rhapsody (2018).

-He's also known for his television roles including as the lead role in the BBC sitcom Rev. (2010–2014) which he co-wrote for which he received the BAFTA Award for best sitcom in 2011.
-For his role in the BBC series The Night Manager he won the BAFTA Award for Best Supporting Actor.
-He portrayed King George V in BBC's The Lost Prince (2001), and King George III in HBO miniseries John Adams (2008) and also starred in ITV's Doctor Thorne, and HBO's The White Lotus (2022).
-He voices Alfred Pennyworth in the animated series Harley Quinn (2020–present).
+In television, Hollander starred in the BBC sitcom Rev. (2010–2014), which he co-wrote.
+He received the 2011 BAFTA Award for best sitcom for the series.
+His performance in the BBC series The Night Manager earned the BAFTA Award for Best Supporting Actor.
+Hollander portrayed King George V in The Lost Prince (2003) and The King's Man (2021), King George III in the HBO miniseries John Adams (2008), and Truman Capote in the FX on Hulu series Feud: Capote vs. The Swans (2024).
+Other credits include Doctor Thorne (2016), The White Lotus (2022), and Harley Quinn (2020–present).

-Early life
+Early life and education

-Hollander was born in Bristol and was raised in Oxford.
-Hollander's father is a Czech Jew whose family converted to Catholicism, and his mother is English; Hollander was brought up as a Christian.
-The family background was academic and musical – his grandfather, Hans Hollander, was a musicologist who wrote books about the composer Janáček.
-Hollander's parents were teachers, his father running the science department at a prestigious school in Oxford.
-He attended the Dragon School and then Abingdon School, where he was chief chorister.
+Thomas Anthony Hollander was born on 25 August 1967 in Bristol and was raised in Oxford.
+Hollander's father is a Czech Jew whose family converted to Catholicism, and his mother is English.
+Hollander was brought up as a Christian.
+The family background was academic and musical: his grandfather, Hans Hollander, was a musicologist who wrote books about the composer Janáček.
+Hollander's parents were teachers, his father running the science department at a school in Oxford.

+He attended the Dragon School, and then Abingdon School, both in Oxfordshire, where he was chief chorister.
 As a youngster, he was a member of the National Youth Theatre and the National Youth Music Theatre (then known as the Children's Music Theatre).
 In 1981, at the age of 14, he won the lead role in a BBC dramatisation of Leon Garfield's John Diamond.

-Hollander read English at Selwyn College, Cambridge.
+Hollander read English at Selwyn College, Cambridge, earning a 2:2 degree.
 He was actively involved in stage productions as a member of the Footlights and was president of the Marlowe Society.
 Sam Mendes, a friend and fellow student, directed him in several plays while they were at Cambridge, including a critically acclaimed production of Cyrano de Bergerac (which also featured future Deputy Prime Minister Nick Clegg).